-The Responsible, Sustainable Environmental Stewardship Program reviews cabinet manufacturing companies across a variety of categories including air quality, process resource management, product resource management, environmental stewardship and community relations to ensure that the company is following best practices to have a positive impact on the environment.
+The Responsible, Sustainable Environmental Stewardship Program reviews cabinet manufacturing companies across a variety of categories including air quality & pollution prevention, resource sustainability, waste minimization, environmental stewardship and community relations to ensure that the company is following best practices to have a positive impact on the environment.
 When this seal is on a cabinet, you know this company does their part for the environment.

 Our manufacturer look-up tool can help you find a KCMA Certified cabinet manufacturer by certification, location, style, distributor, cabinet type, materials or brand.

 Click on a link below for all the information you need: